Why Does Pre-Workout Make You Itch?

 How Beta-Alanine Causes Itching?

-The good news is that this reaction is completely harmless and typically subsides within 30 minutes to an hour.
-However, for those who are new to pre-workouts or aren’t expecting this sensation, it can be a bit surprising and even distracting.
-I’ve had clients describe it as feeling like “ants crawling on their skin,” which can sound alarming at first but becomes manageable with understanding and proper usage.
+The fact that this reaction is mild and typically passes in 30 to an hour is welcome news.
+For some who are new to pre-workouts or lack this sensation, it can be a little shocking and even disruptive.
+Clients have reported that it feels like “ants crawling on their skin,” which sounds frightening at first but is controllable with knowledge and sensible application.

 Why Some People Feel It More Than Others?